xxiao23/snowflake/README.md

 # Start the Flask dev web server from inside your virtualenv.
 # Note that your page may not have css at this point.
 # See instructions below how to build the front-end assets.
+You need to specify the host option --host=0.0.0.0 to make it visible for other network.
 FLASK_ENV=development superset run -p 8088 --with-threads --reload --debugger

 ```
 ### Frontend
 1. Prerequisite (nvm and node).